nionata/Sundial/README.md

 1. Click 'Sundial'
    * The time showing is when your team is available in your local time
    * If there isn't a time showing your team will have to expand their available times

+### Editing

+#### Team name
+1. Click on your current team name
+1. Enter the new team name
+1. Click 'Save'

+#### Teamate fields
+* Name
+   1. Click the pencil to the right of the teamate you want to edit
+   1. Enter the new name
+   1. Click 'Save'
+* Times
+   1. Click the pencil to the right of the teamate you want to edit
+   1. Enter the new times
+   1. Click 'Save'
+* Delete
+   1. Click the 'x' to the right of the teamate you want to delete
+   1. Click 'Ok' to confirm you want to delete that teamate

 ## Contributing
 If you would like to help out, either a bug fix or adding a feature: